Dr Koen Bartels

 - Co-convener ECPR Standing Group on Theoretical Perspectives on Policy Analysis.

-- Peer reviewer for Oxford University Press, Emerald, Public Administration, Public Administration Review, American Review of Public Administration, International Review of Administrative Sciences, Politics, Evidence & Policy, Local Government Studies, Voluntary Sector Review, Social Policy & Administration, Administration & Society, Journal of Environmental Policy & Planning, International Journal of Public Sector Management.
+- Peer reviewer for Oxford University Press, Edward Elgar, Emerald, Century Process Press; Urban Studies, Public Administration, Public Administration Review, American Review of Public Administration, International Review of Administrative Sciences, Politics, Evidence & Policy, Local Government Studies, Voluntary Sector Review, Social Policy & Administration, Administration & Society, Journal of Environmental Policy & Planning, International Journal of Public Sector Management.